 RC 2 and subsequent posts follow a similar structure to RC 1.
 However, you can remove the feature list, as you shared it in RC 1 (likely a week prior).
 You can provide links to Github and Trac queries for issues resolved since the prior milestone.
 You can also highlight any major items the squad believes are worthy of calling out.
 To support this, ping the squad in Slack and ask for those tickets in advance.

-Finally, you’ll want to share the announcement code from the CMS in the #Polyglots channel.
-See the section entitled “Polyglots” below for more information.
+Finally, you should share the announcement code from the CMS in the #Polyglots channel.
+See the section entitled “Polyglots” below.

-Sometimes the release squad determines the need for an extra milestone release as part of the beta or RC cycle (or both!)
-In the case of 6.0, the original roadmap did not call for a Beta 4 or RC 4, yet the squad decided to add both milestones into the release cycle without changing the timeline for the final release date.
-The reasons for these decisions will not be covered here as they relate to development and testing processes.
+Sometimes, the release squad determines the need for an extra milestone release as part of the beta or RC cycle (or both!).
+The original roadmap usually doesn’t include a call for extra milestones like Beta 4 or RC 4.
+Yet, the squad sometimes needs to add these milestones into the release cycle, which usually does not change the timeline for the final release date.
+Their reasons regarding development and testing processes will not be covered here.

 Despite not being publicly announced, the silent releases can typically follow the same formats as other posts.
 If the silent release addresses a specific issue or set of issues, a small section detailing the issue(s) may be relevant.